gery51/wakanda-webinars/top-ten-newest-features/demoscript-webinar-top-ten-features.md

 [Greg McCarvell](mailto:) for doing such a great job on explaining many concepts of Wakanda in his screen cast series live on the [learning center](http://www.wakanda.org/learning-center).

-[David Robbins](mailto:), for the inspirations on the material for shared workers that were derived from [Wakanda apps](http://www.wakanda.org/learning-center/best-practices) he wrote.
+[David Robbins](mailto:) for the inspirations on the material for shared workers that were derived from [Wakanda apps](http://www.wakanda.org/learning-center/best-practices) he wrote.

-[Bill MacKay](mailto:), for setting up the Webinar and being such a patient sidekick during the preparation and actual Webinar session.
+[Bill MacKay](mailto:) for setting up the Webinar and being such a patient sidekick during the preparation and actual Webinar session.